BrianHicks/bad-datalog/README.md

 It still needs some stuff before it's "good":

-- Filters in the datalog frontend (but the relational logic can do them)
 - Semi-naive evalution (it's fully naive right now, which means redoing all the joins every time.
 Yikes.)
 - Negation
 - A DSL to parse from a string to a datalog program (this would make it way easier to introduce new variables, among other things.)